AVENTER-UG/ansible-mesos-stack/README.md

 [![Donate](https://liberapay.com/assets/widgets/donate.svg)](https://liberapay.com/AVENTER/donate)

-This playbook deploys a full Mesos cluster.
+This playbook deploys a full Mesos Stack.
 It includes, so many masters and worker how you like.
 But the minimum should be three masters.
 Do be honest, it also works with one master.
-The access to mesos (agent and master), also to marathon need a credentials.
+The access to mesos (agent and master), also to marathon need credentials.
 The default one is "marathon:marathon".

 ## Requirements